-The recommended average member contribution rate for CCCERA members is 11.85% of annual covered salary, based on the most recent valuation.
+The recommended average member contribution rate for CCCERA members is 12.17% of annual covered salary, based on the most recent valuation.
 Certain Safety members contribute an additional percent of base pay towards the employer's increase in cost of the enhanced (3% at 50) safety benefit.
-Contra Costa County Fire Protection District members paid 3% of base pay through June 30, 2020 when subvention arrangements were discontinued.
-Certain Safety members at Moraga-Orinda Fire District contribute 9% of base pay pursuant to a Memorandum of Understanding through June 30, 2021.
-San Ramon Valley Fire District members contribute 8% of base pay.
+Certain Safety members at Moraga-Orinda Fire District contribute 9% of base pay pursuant to a Memorandum of Understanding.
+San Ramon Valley Fire Protection District members contribute 8% of base pay.
 Member contributions are refundable upon termination of employment.

-As of December 31, 2021, Contra Costa County and six other CCCERA employers subsidize some portion of the employee basic retirement contribution for at least some employees.
+As of December 31, 2022, the County of Contra Costa and six other CCCERA employers subsidize some portion of the employee basic retirement contribution for at least some employees.

-During the year ended December 31, 2021, contributions totaled approximately \$527.8 million, which included \$410.8 million in plan member contributions and \$117.0 million in employee contributions.
+During the year ended December 31, 2022, contributions totaled approximately \$474.7 million which included \$352.4 million in employer contributions and \$122.3 million in plan member contributions.
 The contribution figures also include plan member and employer purchase, redeposit, and conversion amounts.